Skip to content

 STRESS:

 When a body is acted upon by some load or external force, it undergoes deformation which increases gradually.
 During this deformation, the material of the body resists the tendency of the load to deform the body and when the influence of the load is taken over by the internal resistance of the material of the body, it becomes stable.
-This internal resistance which the body offers to meet with the load is called stress.
+This internal resistance which the body offers to meet with the load is called stress or stresses.

 Consider a prismatic bar subjected to axial forces at the ends.
 A section is x-x taken in order to know the internal stresses produced in the bar.
 If we consider the equilibrium of right part taken as free body, the internal resistance or the stress offered by the molecules against the external force may be assumed to be uniformly distributed.